elefevre/elements-of-unit-testing-style/README.md

     public void can_limit_search_results_to_ten() {
         search.findByName("an invalid name");
     }
-This has the added benefit of a more explicit error message from JUnit.
+This has the added benefit of producing a more explicit error message from JUnit when the test fails.

-What of you need to check the content of the exception message?
-JUnit 4 does offer a mechanism for this (see the [ExpectedException Rule](https://github.com/junit-team/junit/wiki/Exception-testing#expectedexception-rule), but I find it rather cumbersome.
+What if you need to check the content of the exception message?
+JUnit 4 does offer a [mechanism for this](https://github.com/junit-team/junit/wiki/Exception-testing#expectedexception-rule), but I find it rather cumbersome.
 I prefer the [catch exception library](https://code.google.com/p/catch-exception/):

     public void can_fail_when_searching_on_an_invalid_name() {
         catchException(search).findByName("an invalid name");

         assertThat(caughtException()).isInstanceOf(RuntimeException.class);
-        assertThat(caughtException()).hasMessage("Invalid name");
+        assertThat(caughtException()).hasMessage("Name is invalid");
     }

 Duplicate code (sparingly)
 --------------------------

-It is my belief that as much care should be given to the code in the test as to the code in production.
+It is my belief that as much care should be given to the test as to the production code.
 However, as already shown in this paper, I do not think that exactly the same rules apply.

 In particular, I think it is a lot more acceptable to duplicate code in your tests:

     @Test
-    public void should_limit_matches_to_100_meters_when_street_is_specified()
+    public void should_limit_matches_to_100_meters_when_street_is_specified() {
-    {
         when(geocoder.geocode("Country", "City", "Street")).thenReturn(new Coordinate(1., 1.));
-        when(allPois.withinCircle(new Coordinate(1., 1.), 100.0)).thenReturn(newArrayList(new Business("Restaurant")));
+        when(pointsOfInterests.findWithinRange(new Coordinate(1., 1.), 100.0)).thenReturn(newArrayList(new Business("Restaurant")));

-        assertThat(localBusinessResource.searchBusinesses("Country", "City", "Street"))//
+        assertThat(localBusinessResource.searchBusinesses("Country", "City", "Street")) //
                 .contains(new Business("Restaurant"));
     }

     @Test
-    public void should_limit_matches_to_100_meters_when_street_is_specified()
+    public void should_limit_matches_to_5000_meters_when_street_is_omitted() {
-    {
         when(geocoder.geocode("Country", "City", "Street")).thenReturn(new Coordinate(1., 1.));
-        when(allPois.withinCircle(new Coordinate(1., 1.), 5000.0)).thenReturn(newArrayList(new Business("Restaurant")));
+        when(pointsOfInterests.findWithinRange(new Coordinate(1., 1.), 5000.0)).thenReturn(newArrayList(new Business("Restaurant")));

-        assertThat(localBusinessResource.searchBusinesses("Country", "City", "Street"))//
+        assertThat(localBusinessResource.searchBusinesses("Country", "City", null)) //
                 .contains(new Business("Restaurant"));
     }

-In this situation, I much prefer duplicate lines of code, rather than hide my test setup.
+In this situation, I much prefer to duplicate lines of code, rather than hide my test setup.

 Some people like to have an initial unit test that sets things up, and checks for basic behavior.
 And then call this test from other, more intricate tests.